-With attractive income growth potential and flexible lifestyle factors, the mortgage broking business can be an enticing career choice.
-A career in broking offers flexibility of hours in a varied and diverse role.
-To succeed, you’ll need the foresight and perseverance to set long term goals, and an actionable plan to help you reach them.
+With attractive income potential and flexible lifestyle factors, the mortgage broking business can be an enticing career choice.
+A career in broking offers fluidity of hours in a diverse role but to succeed you’ll need the foresight to set long term goals, and an actionable plan to help you reach them.
 The first step to all of this is having an airtight mortgage broker business plan.

 Here we show you how to create a mortgage broking business plan to set your brokerage up for success.
-As a mortgage broker, you’ll be providing an important service to Australians all over the country.
-By being the best mortgage broker business you can be, you are helping Australians achieve their dream of owning a home.
+As a mortgage broker, you’ll be providing an important service to clients all over the country.
+By being the best mortgage broker business you can be you are helping Australians achieve their dream of owning a home.

 It is worth noting, mortgage brokers are not alone in this journey and are also able to look for help outside their organisation to support their business practices.
 For this reason, it is worthwhile considering how you can engage with a company such as MBW to handle your marketing needs including logo design, website design and even mortgage broker lead generation.

-Furthermore, creating a mortgage broker marketing plan to complement your business plan before beginning your life as a broker is useful to consider how you can develop a sustainable pipeline of leads.
-In particular, it will inform you of the cost associated with generating new opportunities and prospects on an ongoing basis.
-By forming the right support team around your business, you can add value to your strengths, while focusing on the things you do best.
+Creating a mortgage broker marketing plan to complement your business plan before beginning your life as a broker is also useful to consider how you can develop a sustainable pipeline of leads.
+In particular, it will inform you of the costs associated with generating new opportunities and prospects on an ongoing basis.

 Many aspiring mortgage brokers are taken by surprise when faced with setup costs, and it’s crucial not to overlook any expenses when writing a mortgage broker business plan.
-Independent mortgage brokers undoubtedly pay the largest setup and ongoing costs, but the right decisions on business structure and aggregator can save you money over the long run.
+Independent mortgage brokers undoubtedly pay the largest setup and ongoing costs, but this is not the only way to become a mortgage broker and the right decisions on business structure and aggregator can save you money over the long run.

-Whether you’re new-to-industry or starting a mortgage broking business, it’s worth familiarising yourself with the various certification, licensing, membership and insurance fees required.
+Whether you’re new-to-industry or starting a mortgage broking business, it’s worth familiarising yourself with the various certifications, licensing and membership and insurance fees required.
 Calculating setup costs is an important step in any mortgage broker business plan.